Qualitative Predictions via Le Chatelier's Principle

 The Principle

-If a change (stress) is applied to a system at dynamic equilibrium, the position of the equilibrium will shift in the direction that opposes the change, partially restoring the original conditions.
+Le Chatelier's Principle: If a stress (change in concentration, pressure, or temperature) is applied to a chemical system at dynamic equilibrium, the equilibrium position shifts in the direction that minimizes or partially opposes that change.

 Effect of Concentration